fernando-duarte/econ1500-china-game/readme.md

 - `backend/` - Legacy Node.js Express backend (redirects to unified server)
 - `frontend/` - Legacy React frontend (redirects to canonical implementation)
-- `model/` - Legacy Python-based economic model (redirects to canonical implementation)
+- `model/` - Legacy Python-based economic model (wrapper that imports from canonical implementation)
 - `economic-model/` - Legacy economic model (redirects to canonical implementation)

+**Note:** The legacy components have been updated to use the canonical implementation to avoid code duplication and ensure consistency.

 ### Configuration